How to grow plumeria (frangipani)

 Where to grow Plumeria

 Plumeria is not suitable for growing outside in the UK, but it makes an excellent house plant and works well in conservatories.
-Choose a well lit position with a minimum temperature of 10°C – you may need to move it out of the conservatory in winter.
+Choose a well-lit position with a minimum temperature of 10°C. You may need to move it out of colder conservatories in winter.
+Given an unrestricted root run in a conservatory or greenhouse border, plants may attain several metres in height, but a container will restrict the ultimate plant size.

 How to care for Plumeria